Consequences of Child-Centered Parenting

 Children whose every need is met by their parents come to expect that and become overly demanding.
 In the old days, people called children like this “spoiled.”
 They may not be able to entertain themselves and will demand that their parents, and later in life, others, drop what they’re doing and amuse them.
 They may expect and demand that things are done their way, that they go to their favorite restaurant, go to the movie they want to see, etc. and have little consideration for the desires of others or willingness to compromise and share.

-children often Take Sides
+Children Often Take Sides

 Since the children are in the center of the relationship and insert themselves in their parents’ conversations, they inevitably end up in the middle of adult problems and adult arguments.
 It often causes them to feel that they need to side with one parent against the other parent.
 Parents may even use their children as weapons against one another.
 This is extremely unhealthy for children and for the marriage.

-child-centered parenting - a mother whispering to her daughter
+a mother whispering to her daughter

 When parents focus their attention on their children instead of one another, they tend to look to their children for the emotional support that they should be getting from their spouse.
 Parents will share their sadness, frustration, insecurity, etc. with their children and the children don’t know what to do with that.
 This causes confusion and anxiety to build in the children, as they are placed in the role of parent tending to the needs of their parent who has taken the role of child.
 This will cause the child, when grown, to need the help of a therapist to process what was a very unhealthy parent-child dynamic.